Milano Cortina 2026 Winter Olympics closes with ceremony celebrating sport, art and unity

 Flag handover to France

-A central moment of the ceremony was the Olympic flag handover to representatives of the French Alps 2030 Winter Olympics, the next host of the Games.
+The Olympic flag was handed over to representatives of the French Alps 2030 Winter Olympics, the next host of the Games.
 The French national flag was raised during the ceremony as the national anthem was played, symbolising the transition of Olympic hosting responsibility.

 Competition format and legacy

-The Milano-Cortina Games were staged across a vast alpine and urban region covering roughly 8,500 square miles, ranging from Milan’s ice sport venues to biathlon competitions in Anterselva near the Austrian border.
+The Milano-Cortina Games were staged across a vast alpine and urban region covering roughly 22,000 square kilometers (8,500 square miles), ranging from Milan’s ice sport venues to biathlon competitions in Anterselva near the Austrian border.
 Additional events were held in Valtellina near the Swiss border and the Val di Fiemme region north of Verona.

 Organisers said the multi-location model helped limit construction costs and could influence the design of future Olympic Games.